mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - A user wants to edit an existing foreign key constraint to change the referring column or select another referenced table.
 - The user can view the details for an existing foreign key constraint by clicking on the 'Table Constraints' option in the table menu.
 - From the list of constraints, the user selects the constraint for which they want to see details.
-- The user removes the selected constraint.
+- The user Deletes the selected constraint.

 ## Scenario 3: User Identifies a Column With a Foreign Key Constraint Applied